Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 Unless the building is small (no more than, say, six flats) the day-to-day management may be best left to a professional managing agent.
 Management is a job which requires certain skills and experience and carries with it great responsibility.
 Dissatisfaction with the present managing agent may result more from the leaseholders’ feelings of impotence in the decision-making process than from any real shortcomings in the manager’s abilities.
 The same managing agent, working to the instructions of the RTM company, may deliver a satisfactory service without the upheaval of a change of management.

 One of the major motivations may be to save money on maintenance and repair works.
 While this is a sensible objective, the RTM company must adopt a responsible attitude to the long-term maintenance aspects – the building remains in the landlord’s ownership and the flats remain the leaseholders’ principal financial assets.
-The RTM company cannot save money by reducing essential services or by allowing the block to deteriorate.
+The RTM company should not save money by reducing essential services or by allowing the block to deteriorate.
 The covenants in the lease (which will not be changed in the exercise of the right) should specify service provision and require the property to be maintained as it becomes necessary, not when convenient.

 The RTM company will be required, like any other landlord, to comply with a Government-approved code of management practice.
 There are two such codes at present, one produced by the Royal Institution of Chartered Surveyors (RICS), and one by the Association of Retirement Housing Managers (ARHM) which refers specifically to purpose-built retirement property.
 While compliance with the codes is not mandatory, failure to do so is one of the grounds for an application to the First-tier Tribunal (Property Chamber) to appoint a new manager or to end the right to manage.